-- RoF relay backhaul was proposed for Category 4 (Backhaul) - RoF relay backhaul can extend wireless access area using E/O, O/E and optical fiber without any additional requirements. - Data transmission experiment of RoF relay link using 802.11ad signal were presented and EVM of transmitted signals are less 14 %. - Additional delay time caused by RoF relay link is about 350 ns at a fibre cable length of 50 m. - Maximum length of fibre cable is about 100 m taking into account CCA (Clear Channel Assessment). - Spurious free dynamic range of RoF relay link is improved up to 80 dBHz3/2. - WirelessHD devices will be connected through RoF relay link.
+- RoF relay transmission link was proposed as a new usage model. - RoF relay link can extend wireless access area using E/O, O/E and optical fiber without any additional requirements. - Data transmission experiment of RoF relay link using 802.11ad signal were presented and EVM of transmitted signals are less 14 %. - Additional delay time caused by RoF relay link is about 350 ns at a fibre cable length of 50 m. - Maximum length of fibre cable is about 100 m taking into account CCA (Clear Channel Assessment). - Spurious free dynamic range of RoF relay link is improved up to 80 dBHz3/2. - 802.11ad devices will be used to transmit HD signals through RoF relay link for evaluation and demonstration.